What the study found

 - The paper analyzes a finite element discretization of the corotational harmonic map heat flow problem.

-- The time discretization uses a semi-implicit Euler method, which gives a linear problem at each time step.
+- The semi-implicit Euler step leads to a linear problem at each time step.

-- A discrete energy estimate and a convexity property are described as key ingredients of the analysis.
+- A discrete energy estimate and a convexity property are central to the analysis.

-- The abstract says numerical results validate the theoretical findings.
+- Numerical results are presented to validate the theoretical results.

 Disclosure